indico/indico/docs/source/config/settings.rst

 .. data:: LOGO_URL

     The URL to a custom logo.
+If unset, the default monochrome Indico logo is used.

+    Default: ``None``

+.. data:: LOGIN_LOGO_URL

+    The URL to a custom logo used on the login page.
 If unset, the default Indico logo is used.

     Default: ``None``